andfinally/ratekit-private/README.md

 * Close Terminal.

 Search online for more details on how to set file permissions.
 There are some instructions at [SimplePie](http://simplepie.org/wiki/faq/file_permissions), and there's a detailed explanation in the [WordPress Codex](https://codex.wordpress.org/Changing_File_Permissions).
 (Basically the `data` folder in RateKit needs the same permissions as the `wp-content` folder in WordPress.)

+## Go to the install page

+The RateKit folder includes a special file that sets up the SQLite database.
+You only need to use this file when setting up RateKit.
+In your web browser, open the page `/ratekit/api/install.php`.
+So if your website is `http://mysite.com`, go to `http://mysite.com/ratekit/api/install.php`.
+The install page will try to create the database RateKit requires to store people's ratings.

+If all goes well, you'll see a success message.
+In that case we recommend you delete `install.php`.

+If there's a problem you'll see an error message.
+In most cases the problem will be that the server is unable to write to the data folder.
+Please follow the instructions above and refresh the install page in your browser to make sure it's worked.
+Once you've made the folder writeable the error message should disappear.

 ## Add rating tags to your page